Rational Emotive Behavior Therapy (REBT) for Addiction Treatment

-About Rational Emotive Behavior Therapy (REBT)
+What is Rational Emotive Behavior Therapy (REBT)

-One of the primary differences between REBT and CBT is that REBT places a strong emphasis on beliefs (including irrational beliefs) and how these influence peoples’ thoughts, feelings, actions, and reactions, whereas CBT focuses on challenging cognitive distortions to mitigate maladaptive behaviors.1 It also focuses on secondary beliefs, including anti-awfulizing, high frustration tolerance, and self or radical acceptance.
+REBT shares some similarities with cognitive-behavioral therapy (CBT), but the two therapies are not the same.
+One of the primary differences between REBT and CBT is that REBT places a strong emphasis on beliefs (including irrational beliefs) and how these influence an individual’s thoughts, feelings, actions, and reactions; whereas CBT focuses on challenging cognitive distortions to mitigate maladaptive behaviors.
+REBT also focuses on secondary beliefs, including anti-awfulizing, high frustration tolerance, and self or radical acceptance.2

-REBT and Substance Use Treatment
+REBT for Substance Use Disorder Treatment

 These results were consistent with previous studies, which demonstrate that exposure to the REBT model of treatment resulted in a reduction of psychological and behavioral disruptions.4

-What Is REBT Used to Treat?
+What Other Conditions is REBT Used to Treat?

 - Obsessive-compulsive behavior.